Blackjack vs Pontoon

 Double Down: In some versions of the game, players can ‘buy’ extra cards after they have doubled down, which wouldn’t normally be an option in traditional blackjack.

-Obviously, Blackjack is famous for being a strategic game, where using the basic blackjack strategy can give you the best statistical odds of maximising your hand.
-However, the differences in rules between the games can have a huge impact on your strategy and how you play your game.
+The differences in rules between the games can have a significant impact on your strategy and how you play your game.

 1. Dealer's Face-Down Cards

-Blackjack: In Blackjack, the first of the dealer cards will be dealt face up, this means you will have a better idea of whether the dealer potentially has a strong or weak hand - or whether there is the potential of a blackjack.
+Blackjack: In blackjack, the first of the dealer cards will be dealt face up, which means you will have a better idea of whether the dealer potentially has a strong or weak hand or whether there is the potential for a blackjack.
 This information can help to influence your decision as to whether you hit, stand or make any other strategic choices.

 Pontoon: In Pontoon, both of the dealer's cards will be dealt face down - which makes it impossible for you to even make any kind of a guess as to how strong or weak the dealer’s hand is.
 This lack of information means that there is a lot more uncertainty, and it can affect your strategy as you will need to rely solely on your own hands and the other cards that are visible on the table.